-There is not enough research to support the use of serotonin supplements during pregnancy or while nursing, so be sure to ask your healthcare provider before using them.
+There is not enough research to support the use of serotonin supplements during pregnancy or while nursing, so be sure to ask your health care provider before using them.

 - The serotonin definition is a neurotransmitter that’s produced within the brain and gut.
 It sends messages to receptors throughout the brain that allow for several body processes.
-Serotonin affects many parts of the body and allows for internal chemical balance.
+It affects many parts of the body and allows for internal chemical balance.

 - Are dopamine and serotonin the same?
 No — they are both neurotransmitters that play a role in mood and emotions, but they are different.
 The serotonin molecule alters our emotional reactions to life events, while dopamine is influenced by pleasurable experiences.

 - What happens when your levels are too high?
-Serotonin syndrome, which occurs when too much of the chemical is being produced in the body, can lead to anxiety, restlessness, rapid heart rate and high fever.
+Serotonin syndrome, which occurs when too much of the chemical is produced in the body, can lead to anxiety, restlessness, rapid heart rate and high fever.

 - For people with low levels, supplements, usually in the form of tryptophan or 5-HTP, may help improve the deficiency.
 Research also suggests exercising, getting daily exposure to sunlight and eating a healthy, anti-inflammatory diet help increase levels naturally.